 Ally Training Program & Ally List

 The Ally Training program is an ongoing, voluntary training open to anyone interested in learning about sexual and gender minority (LGBTQQIAP) individuals.
-Individuals who complete the 1 hour basic training have the option of becoming “certified allies” and receiving a placard to display.
-Advanced trainings on transgender issues are also available.
-For more details or to schedule a training, contact Michelle Vaughan, Ph.D. at email@example.com.
-For an updated list of campus allies, click here.
+Individuals who complete the 1-hour training have received a placard to display.
+For more details, contact the Office of Diversity and Inclusion at, firstname.lastname@example.org.